A Natural Smoothie Treatment for Arthritis and Painful Joints

 One important thing to note with ginger is that it can have a mild blood thinning effect.
 This is generally a good thing but discuss this with your doctor if you are currently taking blood thinning medication and avoid taking them at the same time as a smoothie with ginger in it.

-Anti-Inflammatory Smoothie Ingredients List
+Anti-Inflammatory Smoothie Recipe

 - A quarter of a pineapple skinned and chopped.
 The top and bottom of the pineapple and especially the core are best for arthritis treatment.